RohitAwate/rohitawate.github.io/_posts/2022-03-17-linear-regression-intuition.md

 $$y = mx + c$$

 Here, $m$ is the slope of the line, and $c$ is the y-intercept aka the point on the y-axis where the line intersects. $x$ and $y$ are variables.
 Thus, $m$ and $c$ characterize the line.
-When we say that we take the least sum of squared distances for a few trend lines, we are tweaking $m$ and $c$ slightly and finding the one that fits best.
+When we say that we take the least sum of squared distances for a few trend lines, we are tweaking $m$ and $c$ slightly and finding the ones that offer the best fit.
 The takeaway here is that the final output of linear regression is going to be coefficients of a line: $m$ and $c$.

 <center>
 <img src="/assets/images/posts/2022-03-17-linear-regression/Page8.png" style="width: 700px">